ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/SourceControl.md

 Github integration enables the following workflows.

 #### Pushing Changes
-- Devlop: Make changes to your assistant using our development lab.
+- Develop: Make changes to your assistant using our development lab.

 - Save Changes: Save these changes locally and test them within our chat panel.